PROGRAM

 0930-1045: Plenary: Opening ceremony with Sandi Toksvig, Thorbjørn Jagland, Andrew Copson and more.

-1115-1215: Plenary: Keynote speech: “Threats to Democracy” by Sofia Näsström, professor political science Uppsala university, Sweden.
-Chair: Roslyn Mould, former president of the Humanist Association of Ghana and board member of Humanists International.
+1115-1215: Plenary: Keynote speech: “Threats to Democracy” by Sofia Näsström, professor political science Uppsala university, Sweden (download manuscript).
+Chair: Roslyn Mould, coordinator of West African Humanist Network and board member of Humanists International.
 Comments by Nicole Carr, CEO of the American Humanist Association and David Pineda, founder and president of Humanistas Guatemala and board member of Humanists International.

 1330-1500: Parallel sessions

-- How can we address climate change as humanists?
+How can we address climate change as humanists?
 How can humanist organizations do climate projects?
 Check out successes and challenges in humanist climate work.
-With: David Pineda and more
+With: David Pineda (Guatemala), Diosa Aguila-Aguirre (Philippines) and Fraser Sutherland (Scotland).

 What´s happening with AI these days?
 How can we make sure humans are in charge of technology?
 Check out the Digital Humanism initiative.
 Keynote, panel and discussion.
-With: Erich Prem, Brit Ross Winthereik, Alexander Schmölz
+With: Erich Prem, Alexander Schmölz (Austria), and Brit Ross Winthereik (Denmark)

 1500-1530: Break with coffee/tea